shorjin/zillow-scraper/README.md

     Extracts home details such as price, address, beds, baths, days on market, and more

+    Downloads all carousel images for each property using Scrapy's ImagesPipeline

+    Saves images organized by Zillow Property ID (zpid)

 ## Usage
 Run the spider and save output to JSON: